Getting inbound links to your site

 Inbound links to your site from other places on the web, called “backlinks,” are often used by search engines to determine rankings in search results.
-For that reason, getting a good number of quality incoming links to your site is often a good way to improve your site’s search engine optimization (SEO).
-Backlinks can also help you find others who are interested in your website content.

 The best way to get links to your website is to create remarkable content that others find valuable enough to link to online.
 Creating this link-worthy content should be an ongoing process so that search engines find good content to index and web searchers find good content to read and share.

 In addition to creating linkable content, there are other great ways to get backlinks for your site: